catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 Depending on the type of backup you want to create and the solution that best suits your situation, you may decide to use one method or another.
-Generally the basic Openstack backup solution is easier for maintaining a crash consistent copy of your data somewhere ready to restore while Duplicity is able to perform a more rigorous capture of the state of your files.
+Generally the basic OpenStack backup solution is easier for maintaining a crash consistent copy of your data somewhere ready to restore while Duplicity is able to perform a more rigorous capture of the state of your files.

 ***********************
-Using the Openstack CLI
+Using the OpenStack CLI
 ***********************

 Creating your backup
 ====================

-To create a backup using the openstack command line tools, we first need to find the original volume we are trying to back up.
+To create a backup using the OpenStack command line tools, we first need to find the original volume we are trying to back up.
 To show a list of the currently available volumes, you can use the following command: